HackerN64/F3DEX3/README.md

 with starting and stopping RSP tasks.
 During normal display list execution, Overlay 1 is always loaded.)

-F3DEX3 introduces a third overlay, Overlay 4, which can occupy the same IMEM as Overlay 2 and 3.
+F3DEX3 introduces Overlay 4, which can occupy the same IMEM as Overlay 2 and 3.
 This overlay contains handlers for:
 - Computing the inverse transpose of the model matrix M (abbreviated as mIT), discussed below
 - The codepath for `SPMatrix` with `G_MTX_MUL` set